rollbar/docs/onboarding/android.md

-Rollbar's Android SDK is current in beta.
+Rollbar's Java SDK is current in beta.
 For details, please see the [Readme](https://github.com/rollbar/rollbar-java/blob/master/README.md).
 To report issues, make suggestions, or ask questions, please [create an issue in Github](https://github.com/rollbar/rollbar-java/issues/new)
 {: .info}

 ## Installation